KRM7/gapp/docs/algorithms.md

 In addition to the algorithms provided by the library, it is also possible to use user-defined algorithms in the GAs.
-These must be implemented as a class that is derived from `algorithm::Algorithm`.
-The class technically only has to implement the `selectImpl` and `nextPopulationImpl` methods, but more complex, and efficient algorithm implementations will have to implement several additional methods.
+These must be implemented as a class derived from `algorithm::Algorithm`.
+The class technically only has to implement the `selectImpl` and `nextPopulationImpl` methods, but more complex, and efficient algorithm implementations will want to implement several additional methods.

 ```cpp
 class MyAlgorithm : public algorithm::Algorithm